rxOred/rxored.github.io/index.md

 Well, name is Jayod, a 17 years old student from Sri lanka.
 I taugh myself many things related to computer science when I was a kid.
 I prefer to do things that require deep understanding of how computers work, kernel/system programming, reverse engineering and malware analysis to be more precise.
 Im also interested in BIOS/UEFI security and APTs(advance persistant threads).

-Usually I read technical books but rarely, i choose chinese philosophy(translations of course), thriller mystery type books.
+Usually I read technical books but rarely, i choose chinese philosophy(translations of course).

 about my education, I follow a Higher national diploma in computing while doing GCE/A/Ls in technology + higher mathematics.